Request an Estate Accounting Consultation

 If there is a fiduciary bond, the surety company can request an accounting.
 In addition, creditors can also request a judicial accounting.

-At Cona Elder Law, we’re proud to be ranked as one of the top Elder Law and Estate Planning firms on Long Island.
-Our unwavering dedication, commitment to personalized service, and sensitivity allows us to see beyond the obvious and develop a keen understanding of your needs.
+At Cona Elder Law, we’re proud to be ranked as the top Elder Law, Estate Planning, and Estate Administration firm in New York.
+Our unwavering dedication, commitment to personalized service, and sensitivity allows us to assist you every step of the way through the estate administration and accounting process.